Improving energy efficiency of your home

 These larger measures are quite costly, but will help improve both the comfort level of your home, and make you larger savings on your energy bills.

 Heating accounts for 80% of your energy bill.
 Old, inefficient boilers mean higher gas bills, more carbon emissions and increased pollutants that cause breathing difficulties.
-Have a look to see if you’re eligible for the Safe and Warm scheme.
+Have a look to see if you’re eligible for the Safe and Warm scheme or other grants.

 Solid wall insulation